Types of Search Queries: Navigational, Informational & Transactional

 • CMS pages

 The extension will automatically populate the relevant pages with meta information if they are otherwise lacking.
+Pair templated meta with internal links from informational articles to category/product pages to guide informational traffic toward transactions.

 How to find keywords for transactional queries in your niche